Word Gems

 This could be a “chemical reaction” without snap, crackle, and pop, light displays, booms and crashes.
 The naked eye would sense nothing, with the “something never seen before” debuting almost imperceptibly - but with an eternal ontology.

-It's a quiet revolution at the level of the deeper person -- but this cosmic event will not go unnoticed, with participants duly mesmerized, by the profound universe-shattering implications: something new has been born - the sacred One Person.
-And a million years from now, and beyond, they will well remember.
+It's a quiet revolution at the level of the deeper person -- quiet but not unnoticed, with participants duly mesmerized by the profound universe-shattering implications: something new has been born -- the sacred One Person.
+And a million years from now, and beyond, they will well remember its advent.

-Editor’s note: Consider the word “suddenly” - In my descriptions of this transformative process, within tight compass of a few paragraphs, I’ve found myself compelled to use the term “suddenly.”
-The described closely-contained human interaction might serve as controlled laboratory to explore the meaning of “I love you.”
-It can be a rapid succession of heart-shattering events: The timeline will vary, but, possibly, two days prior, a girl from the past had been only a distant and vague memory.
-Rationality alone had not unlocked one’s deepest secrets.
+Editor’s note: Consider the word “suddenly”.
+In my descriptions of this transformative process, I’ve found myself compelled to use the term “suddenly.”
+It can be a rapid succession of heart-shattering events: The timeline will vary, but, even two days prior, a girl from the past had been only a distant and vague memory.
+Rationality, alone, had not unlocked one’s deepest secrets.
 Logic, by itself, had not stormed and penetrated this well-guarded fortress.
-But everything might change "suddenly" when one allows oneself to recall the energies of a long ago interaction.
-When we retrieve the energies of the past, when we access what we were feeling, and also her energies, when she spoke to you so many years ago, “suddenly” the padlocked doors of the heart might burst open.
+But everything might change "suddenly" when one allows oneself to recall, not just the physical image but, the energies of a long ago interaction.
+When these are retrieved, when we access what we were feeling, and also her energies, when she spoke to you so many years ago, “suddenly” the padlocked doors of the heart might burst open.
 Secret identities are “suddenly” revealed.
 It’s not the way we thought it was.
-The person speaking to you, in that ancient time, you now see clearly, possesses -- present tense "possesses", it's a living perception, happening in "real" historical time -- she possesses a life-force, a soul energy, a vital intelligence, not so unlike your own.
-This is an astonishing discovery.
-All of your life, if you thought of her at all, she seemed as little more than a distant girl accosting you.
-But now it’s evident that she resembles your own inner person.
-It’s a devastating insight.
+The person speaking to you, in that ancient time, you now see clearly, possesses -- present tense "possesses", a living perception, happening in "real" historical time -- she possesses a life-force, a soul energy, a vital intelligence, not unlike your own.
+An astonishing discovery.
+It’s evident that she resembles your own inner person.
+A devastating revelation.
+As Rilke asserted: "every angel is terrible, as her beauty disdains to destroy us."

 Midway (2019), Richard "Dick" Best (Ed Skrein), Ann Best (Mandy Moore)